SuruthyS/learning_the_targets_of_AML/README.md

 ### top_4
 Data of diffusion profiles and treatment importance values that are formatted for use in generating networks in Cytoscape.
 ### vist_freq_drug_disease
+Contains the results of the visitation frequency anlaysis of the possible candidates and AML from the multiscale interactome network which is preformed in "using_the_multiscale_interactome".

 ## Code